jinzhongjia/screenshot/README.md

 await service.close();
 ```

-Refer to `examples/` for full scripts covering caching, authentication, PDF generation, geolocation, and more.
+Refer to `examples/` for full scripts covering caching, authentication, geolocation, and more.

 ## API Reference